Smyja/grab/README.md

 ### Notes
 - Avoid making too many requests.
 There is limit and blocker for webscraping implemented by grab.com that's why you need to increase the timeout.
 - Vpn location can be any country in Asia.
+- Selenium is highly unstable, so at times you might get some errors.
+Do not fret :) just restart the script.